 With Power of Attorney, Lexidy will not only prepare documentation, but we will also support you with the process of working with a Spanish Public Notary and accompany you so that you don’t get lost in translation.

-While the process is broadly the same for Ukrainian and Russian companies, the major difference is how individuals are treated.
+While the process is broadly the same for business in Ukraine and Russia, the major difference is how individuals are treated.
 The EU has relaxed its requirements for Ukrainians and has granted them temporary residency in Spain as well as the EU’s other nations for up to three years, during which time they have the work to right.

 The decision to uproot your business for a new country is a serious one with both financial and emotional considerations.
 As it stands dozens of companies across most industries have exited both Russia and Ukraine.
 Below is a list of the most high profile companies in the industry affected.